Updated: May 3

 Following these tips will help you to ‘translate’ your educational resume into a non-educational one.
 It will also help you to get attention to the Career Summary section of your resume and create that all important first impression.
 Remember to think about how you can edit it to make it specific to each different position you apply for.

-If you would like help with identifying your transferable skills or any aspect of your career change, you can book an obligation free call with me here.
+1. You are wondering if career change is the right decision for you, or you want some one to one support to move forward you can book an obligation free call with me here.
 You can also download this free guide Alternative Careers for Teachers to get you thinking about your career choices.